MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ## Install-AksHci fails due to an Azure Arc onboarding failure

-After running [Install-AksHci](./reference/ps/install-akshci.md), the following error occurred: **Error: Failed to wait for addon arc-onboarding**.
+After running [Install-AksHci](./reference/ps/install-akshci.md), this error occurred: _Error: Failed to wait for addon arc-onboarding_.

 To resolve this issue, use the following steps: